microsoft/vscode-docs/docs/cpp/cmake-quickstart.md

 **Note:** If you had wanted to create a basic source and header file, you would have selected **Library** instead.
 But for this tutorial, **Executable** will do.
 If you are prompted to configure IntelliSense for the folder, select **Allow**.

-This sucessfully creates `CMakeLists.txt` (which tells the CMake tools how to build your project).
+This successfully creates the `CMakeLists.txt` file, which tells the CMake tools how to build your project.

 ![Project contents](images/cpp/cmake-quickstart-cmakelists.png)